wundergraph/wundergraph/docs-website/src/pages/docs/cloud/deployments.md

 ```

 However, as mentioned above, if you don't have a build script,
-WunderGraph Cloud will automatically detect the path to the wundergraph dir, execute `wunderctl generate` command by default.
+WunderGraph Cloud will automatically detect the path to the wundergraph dir, and execute `wunderctl generate` command by default.

 In case you have a monorepo project, you will need to make WunderGraph part of the build pipeline.